mangotraabhi/AASIST-Audio-Deepfake-Detection/Assessment Report.md

 The step-by-step implementation, including environment setup, data download/preparation using the provided script, necessary code modifications (NumPy type fix, epoch adjustment), and the execution of the light re-training process, is detailed in the Jupyter notebook within the project repository.

-* **Code Location:** Please refer to the `AASIST_Implementation.ipynb` notebook in the repository: [github.com/mangotraabhi/AASIST-Audio-Deepfake-Detection](https://github.com/mangotraabhi/AASIST-Audio-Deepfake-Detection)
+* **Code Location:** Please refer to the `AASIST Audio Deepfake Detection Implementation.ipynb` notebook in the repository: [github.com/mangotraabhi/AASIST-Audio-Deepfake-Detection](https://github.com/mangotraabhi/AASIST-Audio-Deepfake-Detection)

 ---